Ringette Ontario Hall of Fame

 Working tirelessly, Ellorie embraced all the challenges of this project to bring Ontario in line with Ringette Canada’s requirements.
 Ensuring all areas of the Ontario Ringette Community were involved in the consultation process, Ellorie struck a working group which helped to bring some necessary changes to Ontario.

 Another project that resulted from Ellorie’s efforts with the LTAD Working Group, was the U12 Pilot Project.
-This project was taken on by Ellorie’s home region and she played an integral role by attending meetings, on-ice sessions and events.
+This project was taken on by Ellorie’s home region and she played an integral role by attending meetings, on-ice sessions, and events.
 She was always available to provide guidance and assistance throughout the entire process.
 Although she is no longer an active member of the ORA, Ellorie is always very quick to offer help at Provincial Events.
 Ever aware of how difficult it is to get volunteers, she is always available to give her time to Ringette.

 For the endless contributions that she has made to the Ringette Community, Ellorie was inducted into the Ontario Ringette Hall of Fame as a Provincial Builder in 2013.

-This extremely enthusiastic supporter of Ringette has been around for many years and has endeavoured to help build the sport from the stands as a spectator in Sudbury to President of the Scarborough Ringette Association.
+This extremely enthusiastic supporter of Ringette has been around for many years and has endeavored to help build the sport from the stands as a spectator in Sudbury to President of the Scarborough Ringette Association.
 For over 30 years, Gerald has been supporting and promoting Ringette.
 Gerald began his Ringette career in 1968 as a spectator of the original Sudbury Playground teams at Ridge Crest and Cedar Park.
-From spectator to referee, Gerald began officiating in 1970 and has a long career officiating all levels of Ringette from Sudbury to Scarborough for over 40 years.
+From spectator to a referee, Gerald began officiating in 1970 and has a long career officiating all levels of Ringette from Sudbury to Scarborough for over 40 years.

 Taking his skills off the ice, Gerald was a member of the Officiating Committee and the Referee in Chief in both Markham and Scarborough.
 Gerald has also been active for many years as a coach.
 Beginning in 1980 as a coach for the Onaping Falls Deb team, Gerald has led teams to win at both the Provincial and National level.
 On the Administrative side, Gerald was actively involved with the coaching program.
 For a number of years, he has been an active facilitator of the NCCP coaching program at both the Community Sport Initiation and Introduction Parts 1 and 2 Levels.
 He is also an evaluator of coaches and is currently the Southern Region Coaching Coordinator.
 With an endless passion and “Gung-Ho” attitude for Ringette, Gerald has dedicated countless hours as one of the original grassroots building blocks of this sport.
 For this and all his contributions, Gerald was inducted into the Hall of Fame as a Provincial Builder of the Year in 2013.